Pipes of War

 ‘Damn straight I am!’ said Martin in a strangely confident tone.

-The counter began to shake a little and cracks started forming, gradually growing out from the sink along the worktop.
-Victor continued to be oblivious to what was going on below him, far too interested in his own reflection.
+The counter began to shake a little, and cracks started forming, gradually growing out from the sink along the worktop.
+Victor continued to be oblivious to what was going on below him, far too interested in his own reflection to pay anything else in the world any attention.
 He smiled at himself in the mirror and gave a cheeky wink.
 At the precise moment the mirror caught his wink, the sink below him suddenly gave way, collapsing in on itself and pulling the taps down with it into the hole below.

+The area in front of him exploded with jets of water, splashing up like someone on the ceiling was having a shower, and soaking the floor beneath him.
 Victor jumped back and let out a high-pitched scream.
-He panicked and made a run for the door, but the collapsing ground around him pulled him down and he felt a sharp set of claws rise up and grab his leg.
-He screamed and shouted, crying out for help.
+He panicked and made a run for the door, but the wet floor made him stumble and the collapsing ground around him pulled him down.
+He felt some kind of hand rise up and grab his leg, surprisingly light to the touch, but making a crunching sound as it gripped him.
+He screamed and shouted, crying out for help with high pitched squeals that evaporated any coolness he had.

 Outside, Martin became alerted to the tumultuous fracas coming from inside the toilets.
-He wasn’t usually one to put himself in any kind of danger, but knowing who was inside, he felt he had to at least check it out.
+He wasn’t usually one to put himself in any kind of danger, but knowing who was inside, he felt he had to at least check it out, if only to have something to hold over Victor later.
 He tried to open the door, but something was jamming it from the inside.
 He pushed and kicked it with all his strength – which wasn’t much – and eventually the door gave way, pushing aside the rubble that was blocking its path.

-Martin peered in just in time to see the grotesque, grainy claw pull Victor down into the hole where the sink was.
+Martin peered in just in time to see a grotesque, grainy claw pull Victor down into the hole where the sink had been.
 He stood aghast as Victor’s screams slowly faded away.
 Martin stumbled backwards out of the toilets and fell into the corridor.
 He was terrified by what he’d seen and didn’t know what to do.

 At that moment, the meeting room door opened and one of the senior members of staff came out to get him.